13 Shopify Alternatives to Help Grow Your eCommerce Business

 As price plans go, Weebly is at the lower price point on the market.
 This makes them a popular choice for entrepreneurs on a budget.

-One of the best things about Weebly is that the whole thing is easily customizable, which means that you can make your website look and feel exactly as you want.
+One of the best things about Weebly is that the whole thing is easily customizable, which means that you can make your website look and feel exactly as you want (learn all about it in our full Weebly review).
 This helps to ensure that your customers are happy and have a smooth shopping experience.

 However, it is worth bearing in mind that they currently only allow you to accept 3 payment methods; Square, Stripe, and PayPal.
 So if you want to accept payments outside of this you might want to check out one of the other Shopify alternatives.